How I Manage My Home + Family as a Mom with ADHD

 Setting up the system was just the first part!
 Learning to apply this to my life meant pulling in every tool that I could find.
 I've created loads of templates and checklists that help me so much.
 Having a paper system that you can check off is key and really helps with that quick dopamine hit.
 I also have everything loaded to my electronic calendar, my apple watch and my skylight calendar.
 I tweak and move things around so that I don't get bored but I have lots of accountability built in to help me maintain this system.
 But honestly, this system has freed up so much mental energy for me that I love it and want to stick with it.
 I've put an enormous amount of time and intentionality in to this system and having so many things automated makes my life so much easier.

 Here's a little glimpse at my command center!
-This is over changing and evolving but having these visuals ready to go is key for me.
+This is always changing and evolving but having these visuals ready to go is key for me.
 I update the mom admin a few times a year and try and do one of those things each week.
 Each season I make a few tweaks and improvements but man do these visuals help me and my kids.
 Go here to get access to all of my templates.
 You can put my system to work for your family and personalize everything using Canva.

 For detailed step by step help in creating a system for managing your home and family, you're going to want to join Master the Mundane.
 That's my program where I help you do this and then provide ongoing coaching and accountability to help you live it out.
 You'll learn how to manage your energy to minimize low energy days and the mindset shifts that really helped me live this out.